renestein/Rstein.AsyncCpp/readme.md

     auto seenMessages = 0;
     auto testState = 0;
     {
-      //Create actor (asynchronous logic/with state/no reply).
-      auto stateFullActor = RStein::AsyncCpp::Actors::CreateAsyncSimpleActor<int, int>([&seenMessages, &testState](const int& message, const int& state)->Task<int>
+      //Create the actor (asynchronous logic/with state/no reply). auto stateFullActor = RStein::AsyncCpp::Actors::CreateAsyncSimpleActor<int, int>([&seenMessages, &testState](const int& message, const int& state)->Task<int>
         {
-          //Process argument message.
+          //Process the message argument.
           seenMessages++;

-          //We can se co_await keyword.
+          //We can use the co_await keyword in the asynchronous method. co_await GetCompletedTask().ConfigureAwait(false);
-          co_await GetCompletedTask().ConfigureAwait(false);

-          //Update actor state, argument state is an old actor state auto newState = state + 1;
+          //Update the actor state, the argument state is an old (last) actor state. auto newState = state + 1;
           testState = newState;
-          //Return new state.
+          //Return the new state.
           co_return newState;
         }, testState);